 - Three to fifteen years of progressive work experience in transportation.

 - A Bachelor of Science degree (or equivalent) in a transportation-related discipline.

 - The ability to actively engage in study and/or research in English.

 - A commitment to full-time study for a minimum of nine months.

 - The ability to travel to and within the United States.

-- Strong endorsements from cognizant national Road Associations (or similar agencies) and/or IRF Members.
+- Strong endorsements from Cognizant national Road Associations (or similar agencies) and/or the IRF Members.

 In general, candidates are expected to meet these criteria – however, there are circumstances where some flexibility is desirable and possible.
 While most Fellows do study in the United States, some have studied at approved universities in other developed countries.

 Fellowships are awarded based on a comprehensive, two-step selection process, which ensures the most worthy candidates are chosen.